Haven’t we always been told – “Old is gold”?

 Replatforming your application means migrating it to a new platform.

 It involves making minimal changes to the application’s code to adapt to the new platform.
-However, it does not require changing the code structure, features, and functions it provides.
+However, it does not require changing the code structure, features, or functions it provides.

-The goal here isn’t to entirely rebuild the application—in that case, the rebuild approach shall work well.
+The goal here isn’t to completely rebuild the application—in that case, the rebuild approach would work better.
 Instead, systems are modified until they can run in new environments like the cloud.

 Application developers take an existing system component and move it to a managed service (like a database service), ensuring no changes are made to the business logic.